medetcandiler/shopfinity/README.md

 # Shopify Challenge

 This project is a Next.js application built to allow users to nominate their favorite films or series.
-It leverages TanStack Query to fetch data, manages loading states, and handles error handling.
+It leverages React Query to fetch data, manages loading states, and handles error handling.
 The project also utilizes Tailwind CSS for styling, Material-UI components for UI elements, and makes use of useEffect and local storage.

 ## Features

-- **TanStack Query**: Simplifies data fetching, loading state management, and error handling for remote APIs.
+- **React Query**: Simplifies data fetching, loading state management, and error handling for remote APIs.
 - **Next.js**: Provides server-side rendering, optimized routing, and enhanced performance.
 - **Tailwind CSS**: Enables rapid UI development with customizable styling.
 - **Material-UI Components**: Integrates pre-designed components for an enhanced user interface.